ovace/art/chinese-restaurant-paris.md

 **Traiteur**: traiteurs are simpler restaurants that let you see pre-made food and choose how big your portions will be.
 They are the best way to eat a cheap and balanced meal in Paris, but generally not considered *great* Chinese food.

+So called **"Asian"** restaurants which mix either of Chinese / Japanese / Vietnamese / Thai are very rarely very good.
+Conversely, restaurants that specialize in a single region of China are more likely to be good (bot not certainly good).
+It is already difficult to do the cuisine for one part of China well, imagine for multiple countries.

 List:

 - Chez Yong (鼎鼎香)